 NOTE 1: The upper limit of the OTA total power dynamic range for SBFD is the BS maximum carrier EIRP (Pmax,c,EIRP) when transmitting on all DL RBs in transmission bandwidth configuration for SBFD at maximum output power.
 The lower limit of the OTA total power dynamic range is the average EIRP for single RB transmission in the same direction using the same beam.
 The OFDM symbol carries PDSCH and not contain RS or SSB.

-12.5.4.3.2 Minimum requirement for BS type 1-O and 2-O
+12.5.4.3.2 Minimum requirement for BS type 1-O and BS type 2-O

 The OTA total power dynamic range minimum requirement for each NR carrier shall be larger than or equal to the level calculated as 10log10(NRB,SBFD,DL) if one SBFD DL subband is configured, i.e., DU or UD pattern, and as 10log10(NRB,SBFD,DL,1 + NRB,SBFD,DL,2) if two SBFD DL subbands are configured, i.e., DUD pattern.